 SKU : EB16WB

-Perfect for a wide variety of espresso drinks and deliciously complex when served as a Drip coffee or French Press coffee.
+Perfect for a wide variety of espresso drinks and deliciously complex when prepared as a Drip, Chemex, Pour-over or French Press coffee.

 What is Espresso?